ryandeussing/jimhopper/about.md

 Dr. Hopper was a founding board member of 1in6, Inc., a national non-profit devoted to helping men who were sexually abused as children, and wrote most of the content on its comprehensive web site.

-He conducts workshops and trainings across the United States and in Canada.
-He also serves as an expert witness in both criminal and civil cases, and has worked on cases in state, federal and military courts across the country.
+He conducts trainings across the United States and internationally.
+He also serves as an expert witness in both criminal and civil cases, and has worked on cases in state, federal and military courts.